 One of the EOS RP's all-new shooting features is a built-in focus bracketing mode.
 With this easy to use mode, you can capture shots with deep depths of field without resorting to narrow, often sharpness-reducing apertures like f/22.
 In the menus, you specify the number of shots captured (between 1-999) as well as the degree of focus shift between each frame.
 Then, you need to put the camera on a tripod, focus on your "starting point" and fire away.
 The camera will automatically capture the image sequence.
 Now, unlike some camera from other manufacturers that have similar modes, the EOS RP will not composite the shots in-camera.
 You'll need to use Canon's Digital Photo Professional 4 desktop software to create the final image.

 On the video side of things, despite the more or less same 26MP sensor as the 6D Mark II, the new Canon EOS RP now offers 4K video recording, in addition to the 4K Timelapse mode seen in the 6D2.
-It seems the new image processor now has the horsepower to support 4K video capture, which isn't surprising seeing as both the EOS R and EOS M50 utilize the DIGIC 8 chip and also offer various flavors of 4K video.
-Unlike its bigger brother, the EOS R (and more like the APS-C EOS M50, in fact), the Canon EOS RP only offers 4K video at 24p (23.98 fps) and 25p (PAL mode).
-There is no 4Kp30 or higher frame rate options, though there are numerous frame rate choices for Full HD video, up to 60fps.
-It's also worth pointing out that 4K video on the EOS RP has a noticeable crop (about 1.7x), and the camera's maximum continuous recording time is limited to 29:59, for 4K and other resolutions.
+It seems the new image processor now has the horsepower to support 4K video capture, which isn't surprising seeing as both the EOS R and EOS M50 utilize the DIGIC 8 chip and also offer various flavors of 4K recording.
+Unlike its bigger brother, the EOS R, the Canon EOS RP only offers 4K video at 24p (23.98 fps) and 25p (PAL mode).
+There is no 4Kp30 or higher frame rate options, though there are multiple frame rate choices for Full HD video, up to 60fps.
+It's also worth pointing out that 4K video on the EOS RP has a noticeable crop (about 1.6-1.7x), and the camera's maximum continuous recording time is limited to 29:59, for 4K and other resolutions.
 Also, unlike the EOS R, the RP does not support Dual Pixel CMOS AF for 4K video; focusing is contrast-detect only.
 Dual Pixel CMOS AF is available, however, for Full HD and HD video resolutions.